 North Shore Elder Services is accepting resumes for a full time (35 hours per week) temporary Intake Care Manager.
 The Intake Care Manager has responsibility for conducting initial assessments of an applicant’s eligibility, developing service plans in consultation with the ongoing Care Manager, completing required paperwork including CDS and SAMS data entry, and passing the case on after services have been ordered.
 The Intake Care Manager works closely with the Information and Referral Unit, with the ongoing Care Manager, with Home Care RNs, and with outside referral sources.
 As a Care Manager, the position requires advanced skills in engaging clients, their families, and referral sources, the ability to identify complex problems and document them clearly, good organizational and time management skills, and a thorough knowledge of NSES programs and resources.

-- Bachelor’s Degree in social work or RN preferred.
+- Bachelor’s Degree in social work preferred.
 A Bachelor’s Degree in other areas will be considered.

-- Massachusetts Social Work or Registered Nurse license required, or willingness to obtain such a license.
+- Massachusetts Social Work license required, or willingness to obtain such a license.

 - At least two years’ experience in case management required, as well as knowledge of NSES’ programs and area community resources.